infovizin/_/rti.md

 (a)

-"appropriate Government" means in relation to a public authority which is established, constituted, owned, controlled or substantially financed by funds provided directly or indirectly—
+"appropriate Government" means in relation to a public authority which is established, constituted, owned, controlled or substantially `financed` by funds provided directly or indirectly—

 (i)
-by the Central Government or the Union territory administration, the Central Government;
+by the `Central Government` or the Union territory administration, the Central Government;

 (ii)
-by the State Government, the State Government;
+by the `State Government`, the State Government;

 (b)